 In our recent study, published in Journal of Experimental Botany, we showed that increasing calcium (Ca) supply enhanced the preferential allocation of phosphorus (P) to palisade mesophyll cells under high P availability, without a significant change in whole leaf [P].
 Calcifuges showed a greater palisade mesophyll [P] compared with soil-indifferent species, corresponding with their greater P sensitivity.
 This study advances our mechanistic understanding of Ca-enhanced P toxicity, demonstrating its role in the calcifuge distribution of Proteaceae.Apr 23, 2019

-I have been offered an appointment as a Visiting Research Fellow of the Arnold Arboretum of Harvard University.Mar 3, 2019
+I am happy to share that I have been offered an appointment as a visiting research fellow of the Arnold Arboretum of Harvard University.Mar 3, 2019

 New paper in Journal of Ecology